 The reaching of the "golden elixir" corresponds the step of 16 the Universal path.

-The 5 elements have however one in the Taoismus slightly different meaning, just as the dragon.
+The 5 elements have however one in the Taoismus slightly different meaning, just like the dragon.

-In some scools of Daoism is the merger of qi in dantian (energetic Center of a person) to produce a "holy embryo" (Shengtai), which gives the eternal life.
+In some scools of Daoism is the merger of qi in the 'dantian' (energetic Center of a person) to produce a "holy embryo" (Shengtai), which gives the eternal life.

 This fusion of the male and female forces(Yin and Yang; Fuxi and Nüwa, who is said to have been both the sister and the wife of Fuxi) has also been similarly described in the european Rosarium philosophorum (Frankfurt, 1550, Germany) with 'Gabricus and Beya' as representatives of the masculine and feminine principle such as in the 'Xingming guizhi', what points generally on Chinese influences or at least a secret common knowledge of the initiates.